BillJr99/Ursinus-WebMobile-Fall2020/_pages/Activities/activity-restfulservice.md

         - Why is POST used to create items while PUT is used to update them?
 Aren't these interchangeable?
         - "What if you wanted to support other verbs on these items, like <code>putOnSale</code>?
 Are service endpoints typically nouns or verbs, and how might you re-work a sale verb like this one into an appropriate CRUD endpoint?"
         - What is the advantage of separating your code into a model and a controller implementation?
+        - "How would you define a schema that supports an array of sub-objects?
+See <a href=\"https://mongoosejs.com/docs/2.7.x/docs/embedded-documents.html\">this article</a> for an example."
+        - "How would you define a schema that supports an embedded sub-object?
+See <a href=\"https://mongoosejs.com/docs/2.7.x/docs/embedded-documents.html\">this article</a> for an example."

 tags:
   - rest